marcboeker/gmail-to-sqlite/README.md

 ## Usage

+### Index all emails

-1. Run the script: `python main.py <project-name>` where `<project-name>` is the name of the project e.g. `bob`.
-This will create a SQLite database in `<project-name>/messages.db` and store the user credentials under `<project-name>/credentials.json`.
+1. Run the script: `python main.py index --data-dir path/to/your/data` where `--<data-dir>` is the path, where all data is stored.
+This creates a SQLite database in `<data-dir>/messages.db` and store the user credentials under `<data-dir>/credentials.json`.
-2. After the script has finished, you can query the database using e.g. the `sqlite3` command line tool: `sqlite3 <project-name>/messages.db`.
+2. After the script has finished, you can query the database using e.g. the `sqlite3` command line tool: `sqlite3 <data-dir>/messages.db`.
 3. You can run the script again to download new emails.
-It will only add emails that are not already in the database and update the `last_indexed` timestamp and the `is_read` flag.
+It will only add emails that are not already in the database and update the `last_indexed` timestamp, the `is_read` flag and the `labels` .
 At the moment, the script will sync all emails again.
 This will be improved in the future.

 ## Note